 While my family was on vacation at the beach a few years ago, some of us stayed up most of the night to watch a rare meteor shower.
 As the heavens declared the glory of the Lord, we applauded at every streak of light that flashed across the sky.
 It was spectacular!
 My son Ethan, an artist like his daddy, said, “Every artist puts a piece of himself into his work.”
 And what an incredible artist is the maker of the heavens and the earth.
 The song that so fittingly reverberates in the soul at moments like these is the old Swedish hymn “How Great Thou Art.”
 The song was inspired by a poem written by Reverend Carl Gustav Boberg in 1885.

-* Read Hebrews 1:1-13, John 1:1-10, and Colossians 1:15-20.
+Read Hebrews 1:1-13, John 1:1-10, and Colossians 1:15-20.
 Then, make a detailed list describing the work of Christ Jesus at creation.